 4. Tweaking.com Repair Winsock and DNS Cache

-This small tool is also part of the essential Windows Repair (All In One) tool and does the simple tasks of resetting the Winsock entries in the registry and also resetting the TCP/IP stack.
+This small tool is also part of the essential Windows Repair (All In One) tool and does the simple tasks of resetting the Winsock entries in the registry and also resetting the TCP/IP stack to try and restore your internet connection to default settings.
 Then the DNS cache will be cleared and re-registered which is a common problem when you can’t access some websites but others are working fine.

 The program is small, portable and easy to use, simply press the button and in 5 seconds or so it’s done.
 The log window doesn’t really do much apart from show the start and finish time.
 Repair Winsock and DNS Cache is compatible with Windows XP, 2003, Vista, 2008 and 7.